 The Best Ultralight Tent Shelter for Backpacking

-What's the best ultralight tent shelter?
-We tested 10 of the best and most popular 2-person tarps, pyramids, and feather light tents.
-To compare them side-by-side, we took them backpacking, peak bagging, and bicycle touring throughout the Rocky Mountains.
+We tested 10 of the best and most popular 2-person tarps, pyramids, and feather light tents to find the best ultralight tent shelter out there.
+We compared them side-by-side by taking them backpacking, peak bagging, and bicycle touring throughout the Rocky Mountains.
 We rated each shelter for weather resistance, measured weight, livability, adaptability, durability, and ease of set up.
 We are now in our fifth year testing ultralight tents and shelters, logging hundreds of nights in more than 20 models!
 Ultralight backpackers, alpine climbers, bicycle tourists, and all outdoor adventure enthusiasts will almost certainly find a perfect shelter for their needs among our award winners and the other excellent shelters we've reviewed.

 Read the full review below >